 - Mind Tools – Emotional Intelligence Toolkit

-- Positive Psychology – Emotional Intelligence Tools
+- Positive Psychology – Tools for EI

 - Verywell Mind – Emotional Intelligence Guide